Last updated: June 19, 2026

 If you are denied, delayed, or stuck

-- Shelter is full: ask for a warm transfer, transportation help, hotel help, or a nearby county option.
+- Shelter is full: ask for a warm transfer, transportation help, hotel help, or nearby county option.

 - Protective order problem: ask Legal Aid or an advocate about appeal, extension, modification, or enforcement options.